Manipulating and Measuring Model Interpretability: Experiment 2: Representative U.S. Prices

-As in Experiment 1, we conducted some post-hoc analyses.
-For self-reported confidence, unlike in Experiment 1, we found no significant difference between \abr{clear-2} and \abr{bb-8} ($t(594)=1.03$, $p = 0.303$).
-We note that the effect size of this difference in Experiment 1 was small (Cohen's $d$ of 0.23) and even smaller in Experiment 2 (Cohen's $d$ of 0.07), which was a nearly identical experiment except for the prices.
-We also note that despite the difference in self-reported confidence, there was no significant difference in deviation from the model in either experiment.
+We again conducted some post-hoc analyses.
+In contrast to the findings from our first experiment, we found no significant difference in participants' stated confidences between the condition involving the clear, two-feature model and the condition involving the black-box, eight-feature model ($t\left(594\right)=1.03$, $p = 0.303$).
+We note that the effect size of the difference in our first experiment was small (Cohen's $d$ of 0.23) and even smaller in our second experiment (Cohen's $d$ of 0.07), which was identical to the first, except for prices.
+We also note that there was no significant difference in the extent to which participants followed the model's predictions when it was beneficial for them to do so in either experiment.

-Results for prediction error are in line with those in Experiment 1.
-For the typical apartments, participants in the primary conditions had higher average error than the model itself, but fared better than participants in the baseline condition ($t(745) = 10.62$, $p < 0.001$).
-A one-way ANOVA revealed a significant difference in prediction error across the four primary conditions ($F(3,594) = 8.60$, $p < 0.001$).
-Figure~\ref{fig:exp2_prediction_error} shows that the prediction error in the \abr{clear-8} condition is particularly high.
-Looking at the results from Experiment 1, we see a similar pattern: prediction error in the \abr{clear-8} condition was higher than in the other three primary conditions ($t(994) = 2.68$, $p = 0.007$ for Experiment 1, $t(594) = 4.78$, $p < 0.001$ for Experiment 2, see Figure~\ref{fig:prediction_error}).\looseness=-1

-Contrary to the case with typical apartments, having a model was detrimental for predicting the price of the atypical apartment 11.
-Participants in the primary conditions made better predictions than the model but worse predictions than those in the baseline condition ($t(745) = -6.41$, $p < 0.001$).
-As in Experiment 1, transparency further hampered people's predictions on apartment 11: participants who were shown a clear model made worse predictions of the apartment's selling price than those who were shown a black-box model ($t(594) = 2.63$, $p = 0.008$ for the contrast of \abr{clear-2} and \abr{clear-8} with \abr{bb-2} and \abr{bb-8}).
-These findings, coupled with the difficulty that people had in simulating the CLEAR-8 model compared to the other conditions ($t(994) = 7.96$, $p < 0.001$ for Experiment 1, $t(594) = 7.23$, $p < 0.001$ for Experiment 2, see Figures~\ref{fig:exp1_simulation_error} and~\ref{fig:exp2_simulation_error}), and the higher deviation of participants' predictions from the model's predictions in the \abr{clear-8} condition compared to other conditions ($t(994) = 2.37$, $p = 0.018$ for Experiment 1, $t(594) = 2.49$, $p = 0.012$ for Experiment 2, see Figures~\ref{fig:exp1_dev_from_model} and ~\ref{fig:exp2_dev_from_model}), suggest potential downsides of decision aids that are both transparent \textit{and} complex.
+We also analyzed participants' prediction errors.
+Here, a one-way ANOVA did reveal a significant difference in participants' prediction errors between the four primary experimental conditions ($F\left(3,594\right) = 8.60$, $p < 0.001$).
+That said, the maximum pairwise difference in prediction error between the four primary experimental conditions is not large (\$4,000 or roughly 3\% of the average selling price, which was \$120,000).